 Once you know who will be buying your product or service, your next step is to reach out to them.
 The best way to accomplish this is to identify your ideal buyer’s unique qualities and what they truly want.

 There are many ways to reach your ideal buyer, and within each option are countless more avenues.
 Think social media (like Facebook, Twitter, Instagram, LinkedIn, or even Google Ads), traditional advertising (including TV spots, radio ads, or perhaps billboards), or direct mail.
+Although a small part of a big strategy, there’s a reason why even The Newsletter Pro is on Twitter.
 With direct mail, you can choose personalized newsletters and flyers or go digital with email campaigns.

 Rather than spreading yourself thin by trying to send a message through every outlet, focus on those that will reach your audience in the way they prefer.
 What social media outlets do they frequent?
 How do they consume their entertainment?
 Where do they get their news?

 REI Knows Their Customers

 REI dominates social media, with 1.5 million likes on Facebook, 342,000 followers on Twitter, and 1.1 million followers on Instagram.
 If you’re reading this thinking, “They can’t be that great — 342,000 followers on Twitter is nothing,” you’d be missing out on the larger picture.
 In truth, this is just another example of how well REI knows their end buyer.

 On a side note, The Newsletter Pro is on Facebook too, although with just a few less likes!